Past Event Materials and Council Reports

 Infill Housing?
 See for yourself!

-During the OUR CITY process, we’ve been discussing a variety of ground-oriented housing options such as laneway houses and triplexes.
-Our guided tour provides examples of these housing types in New Westminster and North Vancouver.
+Our self-guided tour provides examples of these housing types in New Westminster and North Vancouver.
 Enjoy exploring but please be respectful of homeowners’ privacy!

 Click here to view the raw data from the survey.